 Another area of development is the study of functions with fractional or complex exponents.
 While the definitions of odd and even functions are straightforward for functions with integer exponents, extending these concepts to more general functions requires careful consideration of the function's domain and behavior.

-Furthermore, the applications of odd and even functions continue to expand in fields such as signal processing and image analysis.
+What's more, the applications of odd and even functions continue to expand in fields such as signal processing and image analysis.
 In these areas, the symmetry properties of functions are used to design filters, compress data, and enhance image quality.
-For example, the discrete cosine transform (DCT), which is based on even functions, is widely used in image and video compression algorithms.
+As an example, the discrete cosine transform (DCT), which is based on even functions, is widely used in image and video compression algorithms.

 Professional insights suggest that a deeper understanding of symmetry properties can lead to more efficient algorithms and better performance in various engineering applications.
-For instance, by exploiting the symmetry of a system, engineers can reduce the computational complexity of simulations and improve the accuracy of predictions.
+Here's a good example: by exploiting the symmetry of a system, engineers can reduce the computational complexity of simulations and improve the accuracy of predictions.

 Tips and Expert Advice